-Autobiographical writing allows us to study the complicated cultural and personal dynamics of self-making, as individual authors define (and show themselves to have been defined by) their sociohistorical circumstances.
-How do writers confront or capitalize on such intersections of the personal and the historical?
-How and why do autobiographers translate life experiences into writing?
+Life writing allows us to tell our lives' stories and also to study the complicated cultural and personal dynamics of self-making, as individual authors define (and show themselves to have been defined by) their sociohistorical circumstances.
+How do memoir writers and autobiographers confront or capitalize on such intersections of the personal and the historical?
+How and why do writers translate life experiences into writing?
 How do they grapple with elements of experience that are difficult to represent in language?
 Is truth necessary to - or even possible in - autobiographical writing?
-How have writers' gendered, sexualized, classed, raced or geographically located identities shaped the possibilities and purposes of autobiographical narrative?
+How have life writers' gendered, sexualized, classed, raced or geographically located identities shaped the possibilities and purposes of autobiographical narrative?
 And where is the line between autobiography and biography?
 In this survey of classic and experimental autobiographical texts, as well as of major developments in autobiographical theory, we consider broad questions of identity, time and memory, and narrative through close attention to specific works' subjects, structures and histories.
-Authors may include Augustine, Thomas De Quincey, Harriet Jacobs, Gertrude Stein, Virginia Woolf, Vladimir Nabokov, Malcolm X, Maxine Hong Kingston and Art Spiegelman, among others.
-Students write two essays and several reading response papers, and lead one class discussion.
-This counts toward the creative practice and post-1900 requirement for the major.
+Students will keep an extensive reading and writing journal throughout the semester, building connections between their reading and their developing creative practice.
+All students will compose a creative final project.
+Authors will include Art Spiegelman, Alison Bechdel, Maxine Hong Kingston, Annie Ernaux, Alexander Chee, Melissa Febos, Carmen Maria Machado, T Kira Madden, Jesmyn Ward, and others.
+This course counts toward the creative practice and diversity requirements for the major.
 Prerequisite: ENGL 103 or 104.
 Open only to first-year and sophomore students.